How-Long-Can-You-Stay-After-Foreclosure North Carolina

 How Long Is Allowed to Move After Foreclosure Auction in North Carolina

 In North Carolina, you usually have at least ten days after a foreclosure auction because of an upset bid period.
-During this time, others can place higher bids on the property.
+During this time, others can place higher offers on the property.
 If no further legal action occurs, you may receive a notice to vacate, often giving you up to 30 days to leave.

 What happens if I am 120 days delinquent on my mortgage payments?